+* The numbers in parenthises refer to the case of 40 ms storage.

+# The number in the parentheses is for the Linac double-bunch operation at Z pole.

 Optics

 For the DR arc, we have chosen a 60°/60° FODO cell and a reversed bending magnet scheme.
 The natural emittance of the ring is 44 nm.
 The DR twiss parameters of the arc cell can be seen in Fig. 6.2.2.1.
 The length of the FODO cell is 3 m, and the strength of the dipole magnets is 1.28 T.